 Our Upper Sixth Sports Awards are the highest sporting accolade awarded at Shrewsbury, recognising the best of the best who through their participation have represented Salopian Sport at the top level – both in performance levels but also in embodying Salopian values.

-Congratulations to all those nominated and, especially, the awards’ recipients.
+Congratulations to all those nominated - and especially to the Award recipients.

 Tony Barker Award (All-Round Sporting Excellence)